Key Facts

 So stopping smoking can make a big difference to your health and it is never too late to stop smoking to benefit your health.
 For example, if you stop smoking in middle age, before having cancer or some other serious disease, you avoid most of the increased risk of death due to smoking.

 Remember again just how many people have given up smoking.
 In 1972 just under half of adults in the UK were smokers.
 By 1990 this had fallen to just under a third.
-Today about less than one in six UK adults is a smoker.
-And all the millions of people around the world who stop smoking every year are not in anyway special: you are just as capable of stopping too.
+Today about less than one in 8 UK adults is a smoker.
+And all the millions of people around the world who stop smoking every year are not in any way special: you are just as capable of stopping too.

 For more information please see the following resources: